The Bridge Between Data and Decision-Making

 3. Pattern Recognition

 Humans are wired for pattern detection.
-Visualization leverages that instinct, helping you catch seasonal trends, anomalies, and risks.
+Visualization leverages that instinct, helping you catch seasonal trends, anomalies, and risks before they escalate.

 4. Accountability and Transparency